Top 12 Best South American Beers To Drink in 2023

 An expensive Pilsner Lager, Banks is everyone’s favorite in Guyana and its neighboring regions because of its fresh aroma and delicious flavors.
 Crafted from high-quality ingredients, including malted Barleys (2-Row British and Australian), Styrian Golding hops, and Galena.
 It is somehow a symbol of honor for the Guyanian country, and people love to consume it to celebrate even little moments of their lives.

 The oldest beer brand in Paraguay, Cerveza Pilsen, a Pilsner beer with aromatic flavors, is leading the beer market in the country.
 Like typical Pilsner beers, it creates a white foam on top of it when you pour it into a glass.
-If you smell Pilsen, you will get a malted feel.
+If you smell Pilsen, you will get a malted feeling.
 However, it has a sweet taste, making it a perfect match for lunch, dinner, or any other occasion.

 You may also like